wapablos/ribozilla/README.md

 ```

 ## Development
-You can use any CLI software inside Ribozilla, using the `ribozilla-extension-api` to create it.
+You can use any CLI software inside Ribozilla, using the `ribozilla-clui-api` to create it.

 ## Screenshots
   Projects Management      |  Pipelines Development